kairosity/mp3-snapathon/README.md

 ## 13. Delete Account

-If a user is logged in and they click on the "Edit Profile" button on their profile page, they have the option user the "update profile" form, to completely delete their account.
+If a user is logged in and they click on the "Edit Profile" button on their profile page, they have the option to completely delete their account.
 <details>
 <summary><b>click for features</b></summary>